osmanornekk/unsupervised-nutritional-clustering/README.md

 # Unsupervised Nutritional Clustering using PCA and Kernel Methods

+## Project Overview

+This project was completed as part of the **Machine Learning II(MICRO-570)** course at **EPFL** (École Polytechnique Fédérale de Lausanne).

-This project applies unsupervised machine learning techniques to a global food nutrition dataset.
-The goal is to discover meaningful groupings of foods based on macronutrient content using dimensionality reduction and clustering.
+It applies unsupervised machine learning techniques to a global food nutrition dataset.
+The goal is to discover meaningful groupings of foods based on macronutrient content using dimensionality reduction (PCA and Kernel PCA) and clustering (KMeans).

 ## Dataset